 Update Currency Exchange Rates

-You can define different currencies in Business Central, for example if you do trade in currencies other than your local currency.
-Then, to help you keep track of changes in currency exchange rates, you can manage the currencies manually, or you can set up a currency exchange rate service.
+You can define different currencies in Business Central, for example if you trade in currencies other than your local currency.
+To track changes in currency exchange rates, you can manage the rates manually or set up a currency exchange rate service.

-In Business Central if you are looking for real time information about foreign exchange (FX) rates or historical rates, you will find it referred to as currency.
+In Business Central, if you're looking for real time information about foreign exchange (FX) rates or historical rates, you will find it referred to as currency.
 In addition to this article, see also Set Up an Additional Reporting Currency.

 You must set up a code for each currency you use if you: